Teen surfer rides wave of success with three in a row

-Teenage surfer Piha Leia Millar made a splash in the Coromandel last weekend.
+Teenage surfer Leia Millar made a splash in the Coromandel last weekend.

 The 17-year-old from Piha rode the waves to her third consecutive victory for the season, dominating the second round of the Billabong Grom Series in Whangamatā.